Best Christmas Markets in Munich, Germany – Top Guide 2025

 Visitors are treated to an intimate and grand market focusing on high-quality, artisanal crafts and local products.
 The serene and majestic backdrop of the castle adds a touch of elegance and tranquility, setting this market apart from the bustling city center markets.

-It’s the perfect place for those seeking a peaceful and scenic environment to enjoy traditional festive treats, shop for unique handmade gifts, and bask in the glow of the castle’s romantic Christmas illumination.
+It’s the perfect place for those seeking a peaceful and scenic environment to enjoy traditional festive treats, shop for unique handmade gifts, and bask in the castle’s romantic Christmas illumination.
 The Blutenburg Christmas market captures a sense of historical charm and warmth, making it a hidden gem in Munich’s festive offerings.

-December 5 – December 8, 2024
+December 4 – December 7, 2025

 Blutenburg Castle